Normalized solutions for a nonlinear Dirac equation: Introduction

 We will find such a solution as a critical point of the functional

 restricted on the manifold $\norml{\psi}^{2} = 1$.
 Here

-The functional $I$ is strongly indefinite, and, following the method introduced in \cite{CotiZelati_Nolasco_2019, Nolasco_2021, CotiZelati_Nolasco_2023}, the solution will be found via a $\min$-$\max$ procedure consisting in minimizing the supremum of $I$ over subspaces of dimension $1$ in the positive energy subspace of the linear operator $H$, see proposition \ref{prop:punticriticiE}.
+The solutions are found as critical points of the strongly indefinite functional $I$ restricted to the unit sphere in $L^{2}$, and, following the method introduced in \cite{CotiZelati_Nolasco_2019, Nolasco_2021, CotiZelati_Nolasco_2023}, the solution will be found via the following $\min$-$\max$ procedure: we fix an $L^{2}$ normalized function $w$ in the positive energy subspace of $H$ and we maximize $I$ over the ball of radius $1$ in the subspace spanned by $w$ and the negative energy subspace of $H$.
+Such a maximum being unique and a smooth function $\psi(w)$, we then proceed to find a minimizer of $w \mapsto I(\psi(w))$.

+Let us also point out that $F(\phi)$ is not coercive but only satisfies assumption \eqref{eq:ipotesiStimaFdalbasso}, making it harder to deduce the estimates necessary to prove the result.